Child Sex Trafficking Lawyer in Texas

 - Public humiliation or embarrassment;

-- Requirements to register as a sex offender under Chapter 62 of the Texas Code of Criminal Procedure.
+- Requirements to register as a sex offender.

-In certain situation, defenses or mitigating factors may be available to the child sex crimes accusations against you.
-However, it is important to know that defenses do not apply to every situation, so it is important to first consult with an experienced child sex crimes defense attorney to determine if any of the defenses listed below may be applicable to the facts of your case.
+In certain situation, defenses or mitigating factors may be available to the child sex crime accusations against you.
+However, it is important to know that defenses do not apply to every situation, so it is crucial to first consult with an experienced sex trafficking lawyer who can best determine if any of the defenses listed below may be applicable to the facts of your case.

-Some of the most common defenses to child sex trafficking North Texas are:
+Some of the most common defenses to child sex trafficking accusations in Texas are:

 - Mistaken Identity